(for cold sores)

 What this medicine is used for

-Famciclovir is an antiviral medicine used to treat recurrent outbreaks of cold sores in adults who have a normal immune system
+Famciclovir used to treat recurrent outbreaks of cold sores in adults who have a normal

-(the body system which fights against harmful bacteria, viruses and fungi).
+immune system (the body system which fights against infections).

 How it works

-Cold sores are an infection caused by a virus called herpes simplex type 1 (HSV-1).
-The infection is most commonly acquired
+Cold sores are an infection caused by a virus called herpes simplex type 1 (HSV-1),

-as a baby or child from contact with parents or relatives, often from kissing.
+commonly acquired as a child from contact with parents or relatives.

-sores can be tender and painful.
-Many people who get cold sores know when one is coming by a tingling, burning, itchy or painful
+Many people who get cold sores know when one is coming by a tingling, burning, itchy

 Some common triggers to a cold sore may include: